pythonanywhere/flask-tutorials/tutorial-2.md

 So there's single a `version_num` column, and one row with a hexadecimal number in the column.
 What does that mean?
 Click back to your browser tab where you have the bash console, and look back a few commands to where you ran the first `flask db migrate` command -- the one that generated the initial migration, not the one that did nothing.
-You'll see that the file that it generates had a name with `_.py` at the end.
+You'll see that the file that it generated had a name with `_.py` at the end.
 Before the `_.py`, there will be the same hexadecimal number.
 Likewise, when we ran `flask db stamp head`, it printed out a message to the effect that it was running `stamp_revision` to that same number.